How To Read Body Language – Face Reading

 Study the Eyes

-See if the other person is mirroring you
+See if the other people are mirroring you

 This is how you can Read Body Language